+Promoting legislation supporting food loss and food rescue.

+To date, progress towards these goals is yet to be measured.

-Promote legislation supporting food loss and food rescue.Israel is yet to develop comprehensive national strategy for the purpose of food loss reduction on the national level.
+Israel is yet to develop comprehensive national strategy for the purpose of food loss reduction on the national level.
+However, in October 2021, the government approved a 100-Step Climate Action Plan, which includes a chapter dealing with food systems.

+The Waste Management Policy published by the Ministry of Environmental Protection in January 2021 includes sections related to reducing waste at the source, including food waste.
+The Ministry of Environmental Protection is currently developing a plan for implementing this strategy.

 Summary of Central Policy Tools for Food Loss Reduction and Food Rescue Encouragement in Selected Countries